hashgraph/hedera-services/platform-sdk/docs/proposals/consensus-layer/Consensus-Layer.md

 #### Emitting Events

 When the Event Intake module emits valid, topologically sorted events, it sends them to:
-- The Gossip module, to be sent to gossip peers
+- The Gossip module, to be sent to gossip neighbors
 - The Event Creator module, for "other parent" selection
 - The Execution layer as a "pre-handle" event
 - The Hashgraph module for consensus